-At present, academic year 2017 we have 1 pupil in the school who is included in the DDA definition of disability.
+At present, academic year 2024 we have no pupils in the school who is included in the DDA definition of disability.
 We consult with local nurseries to gain advance information of pupils with a statement who may also be disabled.